ronaldjohnatanoso/sleepy-longform/get_script/README.md

 * the serial part is over, we now use several accounts to dispatch for parallel section generation
 * we concat all sections into 1 json

+## Workflow

+The main entry point is the main
+It runs a profile worker
+this profile worker accepts a function that will define how it navigates and works on a page get_outline is for navigating chatgpt